 When I was a child, I regularly experienced the sensation that my hands were expanding until they broke free of the confines of my bedroom and spread outwards to the world at large.
 Of course, I could see that they weren’t actually expanding, I knew it was all in my head.
 But that “knowing” didn’t quell the feelings of awe I experienced whenever this sensation took hold on my spirit.
 Retrospectively, I can imagine that my hands were symbolically signaling the desire to create something out of nothing.

 In the assessment of my value as a human resource, I’ve found it necessary to make an honest appraisal of my physical abilities and the health of this body that my mind and spirit inhabit.
-I’m pleased and grateful to report that I feel more robust and energetic than I’ve felt since my mid-forties.
+I’m pleased and grateful to report that I feel more robust and energetic now than I have since my mid-forties.
 When the pandemic surged into reality in 2020, I decided it was time to start taking the responsibility for my own health and welfare much more seriously.
 I initiated a daily routine of stretching and calisthenics followed by a brisk 3–5-mile walk.
 I started reading the labels of the foods I was eating, eventually cutting out high fructose, GMOs and chemical additives.
 I buy organic when it’s available and prefer to prepare meals fresh rather than buying processed ingredients or factory prepared frozen dinners.
 I haven’t resorted to vegetarianism yet, but I do try to buy ethically sourced meats and eggs, thus avoiding the factory farmed alternatives.
 I’ve allowed my intuition, and the signals that my body sends me, to be the guides when I’m making choices between what’s healthy and unhealthy.
 I’ve learned to trust in the process of authentic living, knowing that I’m the creator of my own reality.

 In a flash of pure inspiration, the bright light of my creative vision intensified until I could clearly see an unlimited potential for artistic growth and expansion.
 As the father of two children, I can readily compare this epiphany to the moment I realized that Christopher and Victoria had become adults, each with their own ideals and preferences as to how they would like to proceed with their lives.
 I understood in that moment, without question, that it was time for me to step back and watch them take charge of their own lives, for better or for best.
 Similar to the that realization, during the witnessing and acknowledgment of the maturation of my creative powers, I was filled with a profound sense of peace and acceptance.
 The acceptance was universal in nature.
 Not only was I ready to accept my higher purpose in the world, an acceptance which made it possible for me to fully embrace the role of being a multi-talented and exceptionally educated Visual Artist and Writer, but I also sensed an absolute acceptance of the person I’d become by the broader world around me.
 It was a lot like stepping through a doorway; a doorway I’d been standing outside of for far too long.
 Suddenly, my previously ephemeral and subjective visions were solidified into a treasure trove of concrete and identifiable forms and concepts.
 Abstract ideas became visually accessible to my mind by way of my heart (intuitively).
 I was born with a passion for creativity, so I’m accustomed to spiritual breakthroughs, but this awakening I experienced was something entirely new, its echoes are still reverberating throughout my mind, my body and my spirit.